Mattrick08/MattMusic/README.md

 - **Shuffle** and three repeat modes (off / all / one)
 - **Export / Import** — move your whole library (tracks + playlists)
   between devices as a single portable file, no cloud involved
+- **Get free music** — search and download from Internet Archive's open audio collections (Creative Commons and public-domain tracks, plus live recordings artists have opened up for taping/sharing) — legally, directly into your library
 - **Offline & installable** — a service worker caches the app shell, and your files + playlists are stored locally in IndexedDB, so once you've loaded a library, MattMusic opens and plays without a network connection